Vyral/jim-black/_posts/2019-04-08-5-questions-sellers-must-ask-an-agent-before-hiring-them.md

 {% include youtube.html %}

-As a home seller, here are the five questions you must ask each agent you interview before you hire them:&nbsp;
+As a home seller, here are the five questions you must ask each agent you interview before you hire one:&nbsp;

 **1. Do you work independently or as part of a team?** When you meet with an agent face to face, are they picking up their phone every time it rings?
 If they’re a part of a team, they’ll most likely have someone back at their office answering calls for them, which gives them more time to devote to you.&nbsp;